followcrom/momento_contento/README.md

 ## Front-end

-Our front-end is constructed with HTML and CSS, leveraging Jinja2 templates to display the data.
+U.I is built with HTML and CSS and leverages Jinja2 templates to display the data.

 ### index.html / header.html / footer.html